Gimara Profile

 Funding: AxisArt

-Outcome: Published work and specialized training in narrative techniques for visual practice.
+Outcome: Received specialized training in narrative techniques for visual practice and published work to Social Art Library

 2019 | Digital Skills for Museums (Erasmus+) (EU)